JelleZijlstra/taxonomy/docs/person.md

   lowercase (example [Yang Zhong-jian](/h/47669)).
 It is more common to join the two syllables together without a hyphen, but this can occasionally lead to ambiguity (as with [Ji Shu-an](/h/48904)), and it is easier to remove the hyphen when it is not desired than to add it when it is.
+The Chinese surname 吕 Lü is sometimes transliterated as "Lv" or "Lyu" when it is difficult to use the umlaut.
+These names should be normalized to the standard pinyin "Lü".
 - _chinese_: Chinese name transliterated using a system other than Pinyin.
 This usually involves people from places like Taiwan, Hongkong, or Malaysia.
 In these names, the second part of a compound name following a hyphen is capitalized.